EvoEcoImm/GH1genefamilyevolution/analysis.md

 #manually check to remove the additional nucleotides and aa in files###
 ############### Modified_cds_note #####################################
 ```
-### Tree building according to orders based on the edited cds/protein files
+### 10.Tree building according to orders based on the edited cds/protein files

 ```python
 from Bio import SeqIO